 speaker

 Kevin McCurdy

 Thanks.
 I appreciate that answer.
-And yeah, I think the growth certainly separates your separates you from your peers for a follow up.
-I wanted to touch on the minimal cash taxes in twenty twenty five because I think that's a meaningful piece of the free cash flow.
-How are you guys able to mitigate taxes again this year?
+And, yeah, I think the growth certainly separates you from your peers.
+For a follow-up, I wanted to touch on the minimal cash taxes in 2025 because I think that's a meaningful piece of the free cash flow.
+How were you guys able to mitigate taxes again this year?
 And do you have any thoughts on how long you can kind of continue to defer the majority of your cash taxes?

+speaker